Manikanta-kalyan/Photo-Editor/README.md

 ## Photo Editor CSE 611
 <br>
-1. Complete information about the project is present in <strong>"photo_editor_documentation"</strong>
+1. Complete information about the project is present in <strong>"photo_editor_documentation"</strong> above.
 <br>
 <br>
 2. You can see the Photo Editor poster to know about the application: